sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 ## MAGIC

-Your starting magicka pool is determined by your total intelligence (3.5 magicka per point).
-Altmer and Bretons have a 10% multiplier to all magicka increases.
+Your starting magicka pool is determined by your total intelligence.
+Altmer have a 10% multiplier to all magicka increases.
 Certain races start with higher or lower intelligence and certain birthsigns further increase the pool.
 Interacting with Ayleid Wells will give a permanent and stacking +5 bonus to your magicka.

 ### Magic Sneak Attacks
 Touch spells start with a 1x sneak multiplier at novice sneak and increase up to 3x at a master level of sneak.
 (0.5x increase per level of sneak mastery).